Arcadesys/studio.thearcades.me/src/blog/DoctorStrangeCode.md

 - Actors picture the audience naked.
 - Writers?
 We rant into the void.

 But AI makes for a much better void.
 It's a brainstorming partner, a sounding board, and—when you're working solo—the only "co-worker" you've got.
+And if you use some of the more advanced frontier models, you can literally _talk out your coding problems_ with an infinitely patient machine that will never, ever judge you for a dumb question.

+I know.
+It's nuts.

 ---